sealightclock/test_flutter_dummy_mvvm_clean_bloc/CONTRIBUTING.md

 `flutter packages pub run build_runner build --delete-conflicting-outputs`

-#### [GUIDELINE] Entity conversion
+#### [GUIDELINE] Entity conversion between layers may be needed.

 Some Entity classes may be used by all the (Presentation, Domain, Data) layers.
 However, different layers may have different versions of a same entity.
 Conversions of the entity between layers may be needed and should be done in the ViewModel or in the Repository.
+A proposed file structure for different Entity classes is as follows:

+presentation/

+-- model/

+---- <Feature>Model.dart

+domain/

+-- entity/

+---- <Feature>Entity.dart

+data/

+-- dto/

+---- <Feature>Dto.dart

 ### UseCase